 "Professionalism Through Training"

 As a dually accredited program, the Palomar College Police Academy is the best choice for future law enforcement professionals.
-The Basic Police Academy Program is certified by the California Commission on Police Officer Standards and Training (POST) and recognized by the Western Association of Schools and Colleges (WASC).
+The Basic Police Academy Program is certified by the California Commission on Peace Officer Standards and Training (POST) and recognized by the Western Association of Schools and Colleges (WASC).

 All academy staff are recognized law enforcement professionals and current subject matter experts.
 As full-time law enforcement officers and acting deputy district attorneys, academy instructors & staff continuously develop and refine the training and curriculum that is critical to the future success of Palomar College Police Academy Recruits and graduates.

 Our program is a modular format, which allows recruits to either complete the entire year of training or to attend in modules.
-Modules are completed in descending order: Module III, then Module II, and then Module I. For more information about this format, click here.
+Modules are completed in descending order: Module III, then Module II, and then Module I.

 Any academy training program offered is with the approval of the California Commission on Peace Officer Standards and Training (POST).

 Training is conducted at the Public Safety Training Center located at 182 and 184 Santar Place in San Marcos, CA. This facility is fully equipped with law enforcement and general public safety equipment and classrooms.

 Modules are completed in descending order (Module III, then Module II, and finally Module I).

 We hold one academy class per year, which always begins in January starting with Module III.

 If attending the entire program (Modules III, II, and I), the course is completed in mid-December each year.